sjmikler/progress-table/integrations.md

 # PyTorch

-This is an example of a simple training loop in PyTorch.
+This is an example of a simple custom training loop in PyTorch.

+### Without Progress Table

-Manual logging can look like his:
+Manual logging is often overlooked and done in haste.
+It can look like this:

 ```python
 ...